Sergei Eisenstein: Sexuality

-Film theorist
+Film theory

 Eisenstein was among the earliest film theorists.
 He briefly attended the film school established by Lev Kuleshov and the two were both fascinated with the power of editing to generate meaning and elicit emotion.
 Their individual writings and films are the foundations upon which Soviet montage theory was built, but they differed markedly in their understanding of its fundamental principles.
 Eisenstein's articles and books—particularly Film Form and The Film Sense—explain the significance of montage in detail.

 His writings and films have continued to have a major impact on subsequent filmmakers.
 Eisenstein believed that editing could be used for more than just expounding a scene or moment, through a "linkage" of related images—as Kuleshov maintained.
 Eisenstein felt the "collision" of shots could be used to manipulate the emotions of the audience and create film metaphors.
 He believed that an idea should be derived from the juxtaposition of two independent shots, bringing an element of collage into film.
 He developed what he called "methods of montage":